 Another strategy that I use is to establish a set of ten proven “recipe techniques”.
 These basic cooking techniques are aligned with your eating strategy and incorporate a variety of vegetables depending on what you like and have on hand.
 For example, master a basic recipe for frittata, risotto, veggie soup, chili or stir fry and you have the flexibility to prepare a meal with ingredients from your fridge, pantry or freezer in no time!

-Celebrate your successes – I have found through my own personal fitness journey that rather than have one, often quite large, end goal that it is equally as important to celebrate successes along the way.
+I have found through my own personal fitness journey that rather than have one, often quite large, end goal that it is equally as important to celebrate successes along the way.
 I find this helps to keep me motivated – would you agree?

-There is so much to be gained from making small changes to our food and health but it’s so important to recognize our progress along the way.
+There is so much to be gained from making small changes to our food and health but it’s so important to recognise our progress along the way.
 The simple act of acknowledging how far you’ve come can give you the motivation to continue.
 Treat yourself to a manicure, new shirt or massage as a way of thanking yourself for taking good care of your body.

 When I was changing my diet to improve my nervous system, I didn’t set a goal of eliminating all my symptoms of tingling/numbness right away.
 I set smaller goals and was thrilled when every few weeks I noticed my nervous system getting stronger.
 This gave me the motivation to stay with my food plan and continue with a variety of wellness practices.